SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 title: Definition of Done
 ---

-This document states what the Spartacus team considers our Definition of Done.
-It describes a series of requirements that must be fulfilled to declare a feature or bug as `Done`.
+The Spartacus Definition of Done describes a series of requirements that must be fulfilled to declare a feature or bug as "Done".

 ## General requirements